AndrewAMD/gist/markdowns/SierraChart/README_scribble.md

 ## Contact Info

-For questions and inquiries, I can be reached via email:
+For any questions and inquiries, I can be reached via email:

 * Andrew M. Dolder
 * andrew@vitaltrades.com